Leonardo DiCaprio’s rumoured new beau sparks age gap comparison with Pedro Pascal

 Joel’s role as a father figure to Ellie is made even more apparent by their age gap.

-Comparing Pascal and Ramsey’s age gap to DiCaprio and Riley’s, some Twitter users branded the latter as “gross” and “awkward”.
+Comparing Pascal and Ramsey’s age gap to DiCaprio and Polani’s, some Twitter users branded the latter as “gross” and “awkward”.

 “The ick is at all-time high,” wrote one person, while another said they “nearly spat out my drink” after realising how different the two relationships are despite having a similar age gap.